 Frequently Asked Questions

-The program is a dedicated evening and weekend program that runs over three years, including several classes over the Summer semesters.
+The program is a dedicated evening and weekend program that runs over three years, including several classes over the summer.
 See the schedule.

 The MFA in Illustration program is 60 credits.
 See the full list of courses and descriptions.

 In the School of Graduate Studies, nine credits is considered full time.
 With the exception of one semester and two summer sessions, the Illustration MFA program is full-time in the evening and weekends.
 Tuition is charged accordingly.
 As a full-time student, there is one single tuition fee.

 For summer sessions and any semester that falls below nine credits, tuition is charged on a per credit basis.
 See tuition and fees.

 Students are accepted and enrolled only for the fall semester and must follow the prescribed order of classes.

 It is important that you make the most out of your graduate experience.
 This rigorous, exciting program is designed so that you find and/or enhance your own voice as a picture maker and storyteller.